If you are experiencing a mental health crisis, call the local crisis line at 519-336-3445. For a list of crisis and help lines please click here

 ACCESSING OUR SHORT-TERM COUNSELLING SERVICES (MAX 8 sessions)

 - Individual counselling is available to patients whose doctor is part of a referral FHO Physician group (see list here).
-Physician referral is no longer required.
+A physician referral is no longer required.

 - Rapids Family Health Team does not provide crisis services.
 If you are experiencing a mental health crisis, call the local crisis line at 519-336-3445.